 We are very selective and the group has expanded slowly and purposefully over the years, requiring a personal endorsement from a current member before consideration for a new member to join the group.

 DPG works by enhancing our member’s businesses through true strategic partnership relationships with our suppliers.
 We work towards a partnership agreement where both sides work together to increase the value of the relationship to each other.

 It’s not just about pricing, although it is an important component in our agreements and our relationships.
-DPG offers our suppliers unique access to over 150,000 cows in California, Texas, and South Dakota.
+DPG offers our suppliers unique access to nearly 230,000 cows in California, Colorado, Minnesota, South Dakota and Texas.
 In exchange for favorable pricing, terms, and services, DPG gives them our business exclusively for a set period of time, keeps information confidential, and consistently pays our bills within negotiated terms.